Joe and I love our love story.

 God revealed to me in that season I would not have a greater capacity to love unless I was willing to trust Him and be truly vulnerable.
 God had to knock down my house of cards and expose the truth.
 There was so much pain to be dealt with.
 I couldn’t be close to Tara or find the joy I was looking for without first working through the hurts of my childhood and finding true healing.

-We decided to let those hurts bring us together rather than push us apart.
-If we wanted to find the healing and intimacy we longed for, we had to hold on tight and walk through the pain together.
+If we wanted to find the healing and intimacy we longed for, we had to hold on tight and stick together.
 I had to learn to truly love Joe and lean into Jesus in ways I hadn’t before.
 And to understand that my love alone in the end wasn’t enough.
 It wasn’t something either of us could just fix on our own.
+But as we trusted God over those years, He came through for us, giving us both the grace we needed.